raquo/Laminar/README.md

 ## Sponsorships

-Huge thanks to our sponsors who support Laminar development with their generous donations.
+Huge thanks to [all of our sponsors](https://github.com/sponsors/raquo) – your backing enables me to spend more time on Laminar, Airstream, various add-ons, as well as documentation, learning materials, and community support.

 ### DIAMOND sponsor: